 - Tenant Options.
 If repairs aren’t made in a timely manner, tenant can withhold rent, repair and deduct, report the issue to a public official, or file a lawsuit (read more).

 The implied warranty of habitability in New York does not apply to all types of dwellings.
-See the table below for which are & aren’t included.
+See the table below for which are and aren’t included.

 |Dwelling Type||Landlord/Tenant Laws Apply?|

 Most laws at the State level apply to multi-family units only.
 Residents or landlords of single-family dwellings will need to check with their local governments to determine what additional requirements they may have.

 For all multi-family rental properties, landlords are required to ensure the property complies with any and all building codes and housing codes as they relate to the safety of the building and/or the health of the residents.